barbecacov/yolov3.pytorch-1/README.md

 # yolov3.pytorch

+* 2018/10/08 **UPDATE** loss function seems to work, furthur test is needed.
+Details about training could be seen in issue [#1](https://github.com/ECer23/yolov3.pytorch/issues/1)
+* 2018/10/07 **WARNING** :warning: mAP computation seems not very accruate
 * 2018/10/07 Roll back and fix evaluation error.
-Loss function and mAP is still not working, while evaluation is working.
+Loss function is still not working, while evaluation is working.
-* 2018/10/03 Loss will converge after 1 epoch but the model couldn't generate any bounding boxes.
-Details could be seen in issue [#1](https://github.com/ECer23/yolov3.pytorch/issues/1)
-* 2018/10/02 Could load pre trained darknet-53 to train from scartch
-* 2018/09/30 mAP evaluation implemented

-This repository contains code for a object detector based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implemented in PyTorch.
-This repository is based on [ayooshkathuria/pytorch-yolo-v3](https://github.com/ayooshkathuria/pytorch-yolo-v3).
-I re-implemented it in PyTorch for better readability and re-useablity.
+This repository is used for object detection.
+The algorithm is based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implemented in PyTorch v0.4. **Thanks to  [ayooshkathuria/pytorch-yolo-v3](https://github.com/ayooshkathuria/pytorch-yolo-v3) and [ultralytics/yolov3](https://github.com/ultralytics/yolov3)**, based on their work, I re-implemented YOLO v3 in PyTorch for better readability and re-useablity.

-## Requirements
+## Environments

 * Python 3.6
-* PyTorch **0.4** (v0.4.1 or v0.3 is not supported)
+* PyTorch **0.4.0** (0.4.1 or 0.3 is not supported)
-* Pillow
-* Numpy
 * CUDA (**CPU is not supported**)

 ## Train